YungChunLu/Notes-of-Elements-of-Programming-Interviews/stacks-and-queues.md

   * Need to recognize the stack **LIFO** property when it's applicable.
 For example, **parsing** typically benefits from a stack.
   * A queue supports two basic operations, **enqueue** and **dequeue**.
   * A** deque** is called a double-ended queue.
 For insertion, to the front is called **pop**, to the back is called **inject**.
 For deletion, from the front is called **pop**, from the back is called **eject**.
+  * Need to recognize the queue **FIFO** property when it's applicable.
+For example, it's useful when the order needs to be preserved.
 * Know the stack libraries

 ```markdown